CHC50125 | CRICOS 118904B

 • Preschool Assistant Director

-These roles involve overseeing the care and education of young children, designing and implementing educational programs, and ensuring compliance with regulatory standards.
+These roles may involve overseeing the care and education of young children, designing and implementing educational programs, and ensuring compliance with relevant regulatory standards.

 Further Education Pathways